 Further, the Americans with Disabilities Act (ADA) has certain (lengthy) requirements for the grab bar you choose to be compliant with its own safety regulations (for more information and lots of technical jargon see here).
 You will, of course, want to pick one that conforms to these standards and guidelines.
 The grab bar you have installed will need to have the configuration that the ADA recommends or better.
 This way, it will safely meet the specific practical requirements and the general well-being of yourself as an aging adult.

-All that being said, there are some limitations to grab bars.
+There are some limitations to grab bars.
 They will not be able to lift you up on their own.
 In other words, you will still need some amount of strength to raise or lower yourself within the confines of your own shower or bathtub.
 Of course, a grab bar will also not be as effective as someone like a nurse who is able to attend to your bathing and safety needs in a direct and intuitive way.
 But these are merely the limitations of anything that is not a human being by your side.
 The grab bar is an excellent replacement (as well as a much cheaper one) to a stay-at-home nurse or caretaker for anyone that requires assistance in the bathroom.

 How to Install a Grab Bar in One Day